williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/auth-code-pkce.md

 - Your application sends this code, along with the code verifier, to Okta.
 Okta returns access and ID tokens, and optionally a refresh token
 - Your application can now use these tokens to perform actions on behalf of the user with a resource server (for example an API)

-For more information on the authorization code with PKCE flow, including why to use it, see (jakub.todo).
+For more information on the authorization code with PKCE flow, including why to use it, see our [OAuth 2.0 Overview](/authentication-guide/auth-overview/#authorization-code-with-pkce).

 ### 1. Setting up your Application